NekoHK/cohdi-chart/CoHDI/README.md

 - [SLES Instructions](./docs/GPU_DRIVER_SLES.md)
 - [RHEL Instructions](./docs/GPU_DRIVER_RHEL.md) (in preparation)

-## Creating `DeviceClass`
+## Creating DeviceClass

-On the Kubernetes cluster where you will deploy CoHDI, create `DeviceClass` for Dynamic Resource Allocation (https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/).
+On the Kubernetes cluster where you will deploy CoHDI, create DeviceClass for Dynamic Resource Allocation (https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/).
-If you are using an NVIDIA GPU, create the following `DeviceClass`.
+If you are using an NVIDIA GPU, create the following DeviceClass.

+[GPU-DeviceClass.yaml]
 ```
 apiVersion: resource.k8s.io/v1
 kind: DeviceClass